tebelorg/Tist/README.md

 # TA.Gist
-TA.Gist serves your GitHub gists beautifully as an ultra-light framework
+TA.Gist serves your GitHub gists beautifully as an ultra-light PHP framework